DanNixon/matrix-dapnet-bot/README.md

 ## Deployment

 A container image is published.
-Us it however you like.
+Use it however you like.

 e.g. via Podman:
 ```sh